Lorenzo Styles: Pickerington Central Tigers

 In 2012, Styles became outside linebacker coach for the Pickerington Central Tigers, a high school football team in the OCC (Ohio Capital Conference), and was on staff as the Tigers won Division I state championships in 2017 and 2019.
 In the 2019 state championship game, Styles' son Lorenzo Jr., who later signed with Notre Dame, caught the game-winning touchdown pass.

 Personal life

-Styles is the father of current Ohio State players Lorenzo Styles Jr. and Sonny Styles.
+Styles has two sons, cornerback Lorenzo Styles Jr. and linebacker Sonny Styles.
 Both Sonny and Lorenzo Jr. were a part of Ohio State's 2024 national championship team.